Joycey83/Paw-fect-Walks/README.md

   Called The WebShala.
 Coding referenced on this video was partially used but amended to my own needs for my site.
   [View ](https://www.youtube.com/watch?v=uW_p8_hOfQw&list=PL96xVQjLpfmUgOIB83X768xYQbb6pRW3P&index=77)
   * For the About Us page.
-I have taken inspiration from a YouTuber channel called Called Learn Web.
+I have taken inspiration from a YouTuber channel called Learn Web.
 Coding referenced on this video was used but amended to my own needs for my site.
   [View ](https://www.youtube.com/watch?v=ZTh9cDjyf8U&list=PL96xVQjLpfmUgOIB83X768xYQbb6pRW3P&index=25&t=91s)
   * For the Contact Us page.
 I have taken Inspiration from the Coders Coffee Project that I done with Code Intitiute.
 The code reference on Validation was taken from Coders Coffee Project and
   YouTuber Coding Tutorials.But amended to my own needs for my site.